What is an assault on a federal officer?

 - (Fact 4-a): The person used a deadly or dangerous weapon or inflicted bodily injury.

 This is the most serious of the three assaults.
 This is because the conduct is the most extreme.
-In the most common scenarios, the person uses a gun against the officer or stabs the officer with a knife.
+In the most common scenarios, the person uses a gun or knife to attack the agent.

-What are the penalties for assaulting a federal agent?
+What are the penalties for assaulting a federal agent under 8 USC 111?

 Similarly, serious assault with a deadly weapon is a felony.
 But it carries up to 20 years in jail.